kevinyu/mag-stream/README.md

 This will plot sample measurements from raw/test/ with observations at 2 different LO frequencies both with and without the noise diode on.

 ###Main Observation Script###
-code/ directory should be copied directly over onto leuschner
+entire code/ directory should be copied directly over onto leuschner for observation.

-$ scp -r -p 31 code radiolab@leuschner.berkeley.edu:/home/radiolab/mag-stream
+I had trouble scp-ing the directory from the lab computers;
+instead, I sshed into leuschner and used scp from there.
+Ideally we don't have to do this again but if we do, just scp from leuschner.

 Observation script must be run from within the code/ directory